aanujkhurana/TaxReturnCalculator/README.md

    - Affects repayment calculations
    - Based on income thresholds

-2. **Medicare Levy**: Usually applies to all residents
+2. **Medicare Levy Exemption**: Check if you qualify for exemption
-   - 2% of taxable income
+   - 2% of taxable income for most residents
+   - Exemptions for foreign residents and certain visa holders
-   - Some exemptions available
+   - Comprehensive help available explaining eligibility

 3. **Dependents**: Enter number of dependent children
-   - May affect Medicare levy thresholds
+   - Increases Medicare levy threshold by $4,216 per dependent
-   - Used for family-related calculations
+   - Family threshold starts at $45,907 for first dependent

 #### Step 4: Results